AvelyV/AvelyVoore_T1A3/README.md

 # Installation
+Budgedy can be installed by clicking on the "Code" button at the top of this page.
+Clone this repository or download it and then unzip.
+In the terminal, first, run ```gem install bundler```.
+If you already have bundler installed, you can skip this step.
+Then, you are ready to use the application.
+To do so, run ```./budgedy.sh``` from the terminal.
-If you are not sure how to access terminal on your computer, check out this [article](https://towardsdatascience.com/a-quick-guide-to-using-command-line-terminal-96815b97b955) and read the "opening command line".
+If you are not sure how to access terminal on your computer, check out this [article](https://towardsdatascience.com/a-quick-guide-to-using-command-line-terminal-96815b97b955) and read the "opening command line" bit.

 # Using the App